sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 4: Define the Color Scheme

-Defining an effective color scheme for a map can be quite tricky, but we are fortunate to have some excellent resources to help.
+Defining an effective color scheme for a map can be quite tricky, but fortunately there are some excellent resources available.
 For this visualization we'll rely on the [Chroma.js](http://driven-by-data.net/about/chromajs/) library.
 That library includes many tools for working with and manipulating colors and color scales, and it can satisfy the most advanced color theorist.
 For our example, however, we can take advantage of the predefined color scales, specifically those defined originally by [Cynthia Brewer](http://colorbrewer2.org/).

-The Chroma.js library is available on popular Content Distribution Networks, so we can rely on a network such as CloudFlare's [cdnjs](http://cdnjs.com) to host it.
+The Chroma.js library is available on popular content distribution networks, so we can rely on a network such as CloudFlare's [cdnjs](http://cdnjs.com) to host it.

 ``` {.html .numberLines}
 <!DOCTYPE html>